reimashi/atomizer/README.md

 - RSS 2.0

 ## Known bugs
-- JWT token read on server fails.
+- Reading JWT token fails on the server .
 A bug of [CakePHP lib](https://github.com/ADmad/cakephp-jwt-auth)?
-Meanwhile, all loguedin users is identified as test user.
+Meanwhile, all loguedin users are identified as test user.
 Login and create new user methods works.

 ## Deploy with docker
 Before deploy, you can change some configurations editing ```docker/[type]/docker-compose.yml```